joshapeterson/My-Portfolio/README.md

 ***Future Work***

 When conducting an error analysis of the developed model, it was seen that the most confusion in the model arose when trying to distinguish between viral pneumonia and bacterial pneumonia.
+This is represented in the confusion matrix below and the lower F1-score for those classes in the classification report.

 ![](image-classification-project/images/confusion-matrix.png)